Frequently Asked Questions

 How long is the fellowship, and what are the start and end dates?

-The fellowship runs approximately twelve months, starting January 8, 2019 and continues until December 31, 2019.
-Fellows have the option of a one-month extension, through January 2020, to write about their experience and to provide extra time for a post-fellowship job search.
+The fellowship runs approximately twelve months, starting in early January 2020 and continuing until December 31, 2020.
+Fellows have the option of a one-month extension, through January 2021, to write about their experience and to provide extra time for a post-fellowship job search.

 Who is eligible for the program?